MuhammetSEZGIN/Autonomous-Driving-Model/README.md

 Proximal Policy Optimization (PPO) is used to select the optimal action based on this state representation.
 At time t+1, the selected action (e.g., acceleration, braking, turning) is executed, and the system transitions to a new state.
 Before the actions are sent to the vehicle control system, they pass through a smoothing filter.

-The system is trained and tested in the CARLA simulation environment using data from sensors and cameras.
-A test video demonstrating the system's performance is available [here](https://www.youtube.com/watch?v=Vv5ntKC1Y2k)